 If you’ve ever held a wet baby, you know how slippery they can be.
 Now imagine them also slathered in sunscreen.

-One of the best ways to put your mind at ease when bringing baby to the beach or in a swimming pool is to carry them in a water ring sling.
+One of the best ways to put your mind at ease when bringing a baby to the beach or in a swimming pool is to carry them in a water ring sling.
+Trust me; this is definitely one of the beach necessities for babies you need to bring with you.
 Check out the latest prices and more details.

 11. Baby Swim Float

-My boys always preferred the baby pool floaties that had steering wheels or something to hold onto or play with.
+My boys always preferred the baby pool floaties that had steering wheels or something to hold onto or play with, but any baby float will do for your beach day.

-I think these inflatables are some of the best swimming essentials for babies.BUY ON AMAZON BUY ON AMAZON BUY ON AMAZON
+I think these inflatables are some of the best swimming essentials for babies and definitely another baby beach must haves.

 12. Swim Diapers